 We would like to emphasize that if this is so, then there can be no doubt that we are dealing with a gross violation of human rights.
-The purpose of human rights law is to protect us from such practices, and so we ask the High Commissioner to do what you can to ensure that our drug policies' relationship to the human rights conventions is properly reviewed.
+The purpose of human rights law is to protect us from such practices, and so we ask the CND, as the central policymaking body within the United Nations system dealing with drug-related matters, to do what you can to ensure that our drug policies' relationship to the human rights conventions is properly reviewed.

-In this regard, you have a special responsibility to the world community for several reasons: (1) because the United Nations was instrumental in the process of establishing the international framework for drug prohibition; (2) because the UN drug control conventions, the essence of this framework, have proven to be the result of misguided assumptions and erroneous beliefs; (3) because the irrational persecution of drug law violators and the destructive side-effects of prohibition are becoming more obvious each day, making the relationship between these conventions and the human rights conventions increasingly disputed; (4) because several U.S. states, in obvious tension with the international drug control treaties, have legalized recreational cannabis use, and more can be expected to follow; (5) because UN member states like Uruguay also have a regulated cannabis market, and because more countries are thinking along the same lines; (6) because there is increasing tension between such regimes and more punitive oriented ones (as evidenced by the fact that the INCB and other prohibitionist agencies have already made clear their view that such regimes are in breach of their treaty obligations); (7) because this tension can only be satisfactorily resolved by looking at the drug control conventions' relationship to the human rights conventions; (8) because the United Nations' raison d'être is to protect fundamental principles of human rights, to secure the advancement of human rights law, and to ensure that human rights conventions are respected; (9) because the reputation of the UN as a benevolent organization depends on your actions; and (10) because officials at the Office of the High Commissioner do not only have a reputation to uphold, but also a duty to comply with the rule of law.
+In this regard, you have a special responsibility to the world community for several reasons: (1) because the United Nations was instrumental in the process of establishing the international framework for drug prohibition; (2) because the UN drug control conventions, the essence of this framework, have proven to be the result of misguided assumptions and erroneous beliefs; (3) because the irrational persecution of drug law violators and the destructive side-effects of prohibition are becoming more obvious each day, making the relationship between these conventions and the human rights conventions increasingly disputed; (4) because several U.S. states, in obvious tension with the international drug control treaties, have legalized recreational cannabis use, and more can be expected to follow; (5) because UN member states like Uruguay also have a regulated cannabis market, and because more countries are thinking along the same lines; (6) because there is increasing tension between such regimes and more punitive oriented ones (as evidenced by the fact that the INCB and other prohibitionist agencies have already made clear their view that such regimes are in breach of their treaty obligations); (7) because this tension can only be satisfactorily resolved by looking at the drug control conventions' relationship to the human rights conventions; (8) because the United Nations' raison d'être is to protect fundamental principles of human rights, to secure the advancement of human rights law, and to ensure that human rights conventions are respected; (9) because the reputation of the UN as a benevolent organization depends on your actions; and (10) because CND officials do not only have a reputation to uphold, but also a duty to comply with the rule of law.

 As UNGASS 2016 now draws near, we therefore ask that you consider very carefully your obligations to the UN Bill of Rights and get your priorities straight.
-With Resolution 57/5, the CND has taken upon itself to take all possible measures to ensure an adequate, inclusive and effective preparatory process for the special session, and it has asked the General Assembly to reaffirm that, at its special session on the world drug problem in 2016, it will address substantive issues on the basis of the principle of common and shared responsibility and in full conformity with the purposes and principles of the Charter of the United Nations, international law and the Universal Declaration of Human Rights.
+With Resolution 57/5, you have taken upon you to take all possible measures to ensure an adequate, inclusive and effective preparatory process for the special session, and you have asked the General Assembly to reaffirm that, at its special session on the world drug problem in 2016, it will address substantive issues on the basis of the principle of common and shared responsibility and in full conformity with the purposes and principles of the Charter of the United Nations, international law and the Universal Declaration of Human Rights.

-This can only be done by giving the problematic relationship between drug prohibition and human rights law full attention.
+This can only be done by giving the problematic relationship between drug prohibition and human rights law your full attention.